getnikola/nikola-site/posts/automating-nikola-builds-with-travis-ci.rst

 them from your OS package manager.

 First, download/copy the ``.travis.yml`` file (note the dot in the beginning;
 the downloaded file doesn’t have it!) and adjust the real name, e-mail (used for commits; line 15/16), and the username/repo name on line 24.
-If you want to render your site in another language besides English, add the appropriate Ubuntu language pack to the list in this file.
-Likewise, if you need any other Python/apt packages to build your site, add them to your config.
+If you need any other Python/apt packages to build your site, add them to your config.
+(For ``apt`` packages, you will need ``addons: apt: packages:`` keys.)

 .. listing:: travis.yml python
    :linenos: